artmg/lubuild/help/manipulate/data-extraction.md

 	* cross platform, open source python cli tool
 	* extract data from websites
 	*
-* UI.Vision RPA
-	* automation for tasks and testing
-	* browser extension
 * portia
 	* from scrapy team
 	* visual, no coding
 	*
+* Beautiful Soup
+	* open source python library for parsing html
+	* creates a parse tree ready to interpret
+* UI.Vision RPA
+	* automation for tasks and testing
+	* browser extension
 * selenium
 	* web testing can be used to scrape
 *